zemerov/knowledge-distillation/README.md

 # Survey on Knowledge Distillation for sequence binary classification

+This small research project inspired by this [paper](https://arxiv.org/abs/1503.02531) and [VK Lab Team](https://vk.com/lab)

+All model parameters and metrics obtained during the study can be found [here](https://drive.google.com/drive/folders/1lABr-KwIdQNWDXRahxCp6ExoLJf7L5bP?usp=sharing)

 ## Run experiments
 The main.ipynb contains all experiments.
 It was launched on google Colab.
 The notebook is ready to run, just set the constant

 ```LAUNCH_LOCAL = True ```

 if you want to run notebook on local computer or just leave in False if you run on google Colab.

 ## Motivation
 In the original [paper](https://arxiv.org/abs/1503.02531) the knowledge distillation was applied for multiclass classification (MNIST - 10 classes, speech recognition 14000 classes, JFT dataset 15000 classes).

 The main question of this survey: Does the knowledge distillation approach from paper work on just 2.

 Hypothesis: Soft targets not really useful for binary classification.

 Let`s prove or disprove it.

 ## Dataset